WeinaL/capital-quiz-app/README.md

 This project is licensed under the MIT License.

 ## Credits
-- Country and capital data inspiried by Web Development course @Undemy
+- Country and capital data is owned by Web Development course @Undemy